eugenius1/eugenius1.github.io/_posts/2021-05-15-my-investing-journey-1-the-awakening.md

 **Inflation**:
 Things costing more money over time due to the decline of a currency's purchasing power.
-For example, $100 today can buy less things than $100 10 years ago.
+For example, $100 today can buy fewer things than $100 10 years ago.

 **Stock**:
 An asset representing ownership of a fraction of a company.